hbrc-fpga-class/peripherals/doc/pi_setup.md

 [TinyFPGA-BX pinout](https://www.crowdsupply.com/img/a1f0/card-front_png_project-body.jpg)

-**NOTE** These connections are for the current version of main_project/romi-board that is checked in to the master branch of peripherals.
-This will change in the future when the project is updated for the custom PCB board.
+**NOTE** These connections are for the current version of main_project/romi-proto that is checked in to the master branch of peripherals.
+This will change in the future when the custom PCB boards are ready, then we will switch to the main_project/romi-pcb project.

 | Rasp Pi          | TinyFPGA           |
 | ---------------- | ------------------:|